History of the Jews in Lithuania: Jagiellon rule

 In 1569, Poland and Lithuania were united (Union of Lublin).
-It was generally a time of prosperity and relative safety for the Jews of both countries (with the exception of the Chmielnicki Uprising in the 17th century).
+It was generally a time of prosperity and relative safety for the Jews of both countries (with the exception of the 17th-century Khmelnytsky Uprising).
 However, a few events, such as the expulsion of the Jews from the Grand Duchy of Lithuania between 1495 and 1503 occurred just within Lithuania.